Buttery, silky smooth and easy to make! These Homemade Soft Caramels are my favorite thing to make for Christmas!

 Friends and Neighbor Christmas Gifts

 THIS is what I make my neighbors every year.
 I give them a tin of these homemade caramels and my white chocolate cinnamon pretzels.
 The pretzels are addictive and can be made in just a few minutes.
-These caramels take some time but are super easy top make as well.
+These caramels take some time but are super easy to make as well.
 And WOW are they delicious!
 I can’t tell you how many compliments I get about them every year because they taste like I bought them from a fancy candy store.
 The batch makes around 80 caramels!
 So they will go a long way!
+I have tried so many caramel recipes but this one is my favorite.
+It calls for evaporated milk and no heavy cream so that’s always a plus when it’s pantry items!
+I don’t always have cream on hand.

 The BEST Soft Homemade Caramels